kubernetes/enhancements/keps/sig-node/2535-ensure-secret-pulled-images/README.md

 ###### What specific metrics should inform a rollback?

-If the feature gate is enabled, the kubelet will gather metrics `image_pull_secret_recheck_miss` and `image_pull_secret_recheck_hit` which are both histograms counting the number of images that had a cache miss/hit.
+Enabling the feature will make the kubelet expose several metrics:
+- each caching layers should provide the following:
+    - `<cache_name>_<pullintents/pulledrecords>_kept` gauge for the number of records (e.g. files, keys of a map) that are kept in the cache
+    - `<cache_name>_<pullintents/pulledrecords>_get_requests_total` counter for the number of `Get()` requests
+    - `<cache_name>_<pullintents/pulledrecords>_get_requests_miss` counter for the number of cache misses for the `Get()` operation
+- the `present_image_access_requests_total` counter tracks access requests for images that were already present on the kubelet's node
+- the `present_image_access_requests_reverify` counter tracks the number of requests for images that are present on the kubelet's node but were required to go through the credential reverification process

-This will allow an admin to see how many images have authorization checks done.
+This will allow an admin to see how many reverification checks are being requested for existing images and how many requests make it all the way to the persistent cache.

-A histogram was chosen to allow an admin to compare registry uptime with cache misses, as the main failure scenerio is registry unavailability could cause pods not to come up, because the kubelet doesn't have credentials cached.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?